Quảng Ngãi province: History

-After reunification, the province was designated as the center of a planned oil industry notably the Dung Quất Refinery alongside special economic zones for the development of heavy and light industries.
+After reunification, the province was designated as the center of a planned oil industry, notably the Dung Quất Refinery alongside a special economic zone for the development of heavy and light industries.

 Economy

-The economy of the province has historically relied on agriculture and fishing, but in recent years has seen significant industrialization with special trade rules applying.
-The economy of Quang Ngai and surrounding regions is designated for the development of heavy industries, in particular, trade-oriented export and special economic rules apply to parts of the province.
-The Dung Quat Economic Zone located within the province has a separate visa regime for foreigners seeking to work within the country.
+The economy of the province has historically relied on agriculture and fishing, but in recent years has seen significant industrialization with the application of special trade rules.
+The economy of Quang Ngai and surrounding regions is designated for the development of heavy industries; in particular, trade-oriented export and special economic rules apply to parts of the province.
+The Dung Quất Economic Zone located within the province has a separate visa regime for foreigners seeking to work within the country.
 Industrial output within the province has seen growth rates of 15-20% annually, far outstripping most other regions in central Vietnam.

-The Dung Quat economic zone is recognized as one of five key coastal sites for economic growth in Vietnam, and has seen significant Japanese foreign direct investments.
+The Dung Quất Economic Zone is recognized as one of five key coastal sites for economic growth in Vietnam, and has seen significant Japanese foreign direct investments.